 - To create a static IP address for a Fargate task for outbound traffic, create a NAT gateway.
 In this scenario, a static IP address is required by the downstream consumer.
 You must place your Fargate task on a private subnet.
 You can use the NAT gateway IP address for an IP allow list.

-Create a network load balancer and configure routing for your target group
+Create a network load balancer, and then configure routing for your target group

 - Open the Amazon EC2 console.

-- From the navigation pane, in the LOAD BALANCING section, choose Load Balancers.
+- In the navigation pane, under Load Balancing, choose Load Balancers.

 - Choose Create Load Balancer.